macaodha/batdetect2/docs/source/how_to/tune-detection-threshold.md

 Use this guide to compare detection outputs at different threshold values.

+The goal is not to find a universal threshold.

+The goal is to choose a threshold that fits your reviewed local data and the project trade-off between missed calls and false positives.

 ## 1) Start with a baseline run

 Run an initial prediction workflow and keep outputs in a dedicated folder.